Skip to content

 Multiple site investigations were performed for the North Pole Refinery, beginning in the 1980s, but the 2009 discovery of sulfolane beyond the refinery property instigated a new round of intensive efforts.
 Investigations of soil and groundwater were performed onsite to evaluate the source and extent of the sulfolane contamination and to refine the understanding of the petroleum contamination.
 Offsite investigations assessed the size and boundaries of the sulfolane groundwater plume.
 Hundreds of monitoring wells were installed, and thousands of groundwater samples were collected.

-The characterization reports may be found on the Site Documents page, Site Characterization
+The characterization reports may be found on the Documents page.

 external link indicator Indicates an external site.